hjkgrp/starter-hugo-research-group/content/post/2011-05-31-calculating-hubbard-u/index.md

 ---
-title: Calculating the Hubbard U
+title: "Calculating the Hubbard U "
 subtitle:

 # Summary for listings and search engines